SamaMansour/Nlp-app/README.md

 # NLP App Description

-# You can use my superuser
-username : samamansour
-password : Goout@5060

 # or you can create your own by :
 Note : you have to make your Directory inside management py manage.py createsuperuser